exonum/exonum/MANUAL.md

 };
 let stored = proposal.stored_configuration().clone();
 testkit.commit_configuration_change(proposal);
-// Check that following configuration is none. assert_eq!(
+// Check that the following configuration is none. use exonum::blockchain::Schema;
+assert_eq!(
     Schema::new(&testkit.snapshot()).following_configuration(),
     None
 );
 testkit.create_block();
-// Check that following configuration is appears. assert_eq!(
+// Check that the following configuration is now scheduled. assert_eq!(
     Schema::new(&testkit.snapshot()).following_configuration(),
     Some(stored)
 );
 ```

-If your service has some business logic in `handle_commit` event handler, you can check its by analogy with the previous paragraph.
+If your service has some business logic in the `handle_commit` event handler, you can check it
+in the same way as provided in the previous paragraph.

 [integration-tests]: https://doc.rust-lang.org/book/second-edition/ch11-03-test-organization.html#integration-tests
 [exonum-btc-anchoring]: https://github.com/exonum/exonum-btc-anchoring